hyosung11/Launch-School/Courses/JS109/questions.md

 myFunction(a);
 ```

-This code logs `TypeError: Assignment to a constant variable`.
+This code will log `TypeError: Assignment to a constant variable`.
 Variables declared by `const` are block scoped and their value cannot be changed through reassignment.
 So when we try to reassign `a` on line 6, we get an error.
 Passing `a` as an argument to `myFunction` doesn't do anything because `myFunction` does not accept any parameters.

 Alex
 The code will log a type error.
 This is because once variables are declared as constants, they cannot be reassigned.
 Moreover, the function has access to the global variable `a` as a result of scoping rules: inner scopes can access outer scope variables.
 But when the function is invoked on line 7 and the function executes, it returns an error because const cannot be reassigned.

-H
-This code logs `TypeError: Assignment to a constant variable`.
-Variables declared by `const` are block scoped and their value cannot be changed through reassignment.
-So when we try to reassign `a` on line 6, we get an error.
-Passing `a` as an argument to `myFunction` doesn't do anything because `myFunction` does not accept any parameters.

 L
 It will log a TypeError.
 We declare a constant `a` and assign it a value of `1`.
 When we call myFunction on the last line, we pass `a` as an argument, so when we try to assign `a` a value of 2 in the function, JS will look in the closest outer scope with a variable `a`, in this case the constant `a` from line 1.
 As `a is a constant, we can not re-assign it and this code will log a TypeError when we run it.